 2013: Under The Skin (HMs: 12 Years A Slave, The Act Of Killing, Gravity, Frances Ha)

-2014: Grand Budapest Hotel (HMs: The Immigrant, American Sniper, Gone Girl, Leviathan)
+2014: The Grand Budapest Hotel (HMs: The Immigrant, American Sniper, Gone Girl, Leviathan)

-2015: Son of Saul (HMs: Room, Inside Out, Ex Machina, Look of Silence, Victoria)
+2015: Son of Saul (HMs: Room, Inside Out, Ex Machina, Look of Silence, The Diary of a Teenage Girl, Spotlight)

-2016: The Lobster (HMs: The Handmaiden, Toni Erdmann, I Daniel Blake, Julieta, The Witch, Love and Friendship, Spring Street, Zootopia) A very good year since many Oscar films were also quite watchable despite not being truly top tier in my view.
+2016: The Lobster (HMs: The Handmaiden, Toni Erdmann, Moonlight, Julieta, The Witch, Love and Friendship, Spring Street, Zootopia)

-So, Haneke is the director of the millennium so far for me taking honors in 2000, 2005, and 2012 (and he was very close in 2001 and 2009 too).
-Movie of the mill. so far for me?
-Probably Mulholland Dr., but A Separation, No Country, Code Unknown, Punch-Drunk Love, Amour, and Eternal Sunshine run it close.
+So Haneke is the director of the millennium so far for me, taking honors in 2000, 2005, and 2012 (and he was very close in 2001 and 2009 too).
+Movie of the millennium so far for me?
+Probably Mulholland Dr., but A Separation, No Country, Code Unknown, Punch-Drunk Love, Amour, Parasite, and Eternal Sunshine run it close.

-Do I embody a 'great man' personal theory of film?
-Here are my repeaters: Hitchcock tops 6 times from the '30s through to 1960; the Coens top 4 times; Powell&Pressburger, Kubrick, Scorsese, and Haneke top three times apiece; and Murnau, Chaplin, Lang, Renoir, Hawks, Wilder, Kazan, Spielberg, Lynch, Tarantino, and Wes Anderson each hit twice according to me.
+Does my list embody a 'great man' personal theory of film?
+Maybe!
+Here are my repeaters: Hitchcock tops 6 times from the '30s through to 1960; the Coens 4; Powell&Pressburger, Kubrick, Scorsese, and Haneke 3 apiece; and Chaplin, Murnau, Lang, Renoir, Capra, Hawks, Wilder, Kazan, Peckinpah, Spielberg, Lynch, Tarantino, and Wes Anderson each hit twice according to me.

 So my director ranking (going just by their #1s) is: